-As described in our article “Introduction to DNSSEC”, DNSSEC is a technique that allows a DNS resolver to validate the contents of a DNS zone by using digital signatures.
+As described in our introductory article, DNSSEC is a technique that allows a DNS resolver to validate the contents of a DNS zone by using digital signatures.
 This makes tampering with the contents of a DNS zone (for example IP spoofing) impossible.

 This article zooms in on the validation process that DNS resolvers perform.
 You will find information about: